pkutaj/pkutaj.github.io/_posts/2020-01-21-VSC-new-file-fast.md

 ---
 layout: post
-title: VSC > Extract selection into a newfile
+title: Visual Studio Code > Extract selection into a newfile
 ---
 ## the case
 the question is, how to spin off a new file from the selection of text